 My aunt introduced our family of mostly self-employed people to CHM in 2016.
 Because we’re Christians, and due to its budget-friendliness and great reputation, many of us became members.

 At the time we learned about CHM, I was pregnant with our second child.
 My husband, Matt, and my first-born, Caden, switched to CHM right away, enabling us to save money for the upcoming year.
 I waited until after our second son, Jordan, was born to sign up both of us with CHM.
 (Editor’s note: For a pregnancy to be eligible for sharing, the mother must be a CHM member at least 300 days before her estimated due date.
-Please note that beginning April 1, maternity will be shared on the Gold level only.
-Expenses for pregnancies conceived on or after April 1 as Silver or Bronze members will be ineligible for sharing.
 Women who wish to switch to Gold should allow 30 days for the change to take effect.)

 Two years after we joined CHM, we learned we were pregnant again.
 We were overjoyed to find out that our first daughter would join our family.
 However, not having personally experienced CHM’s sharing process, I was a bit nervous.
 I had heard my family talking about CHM members’ faithfulness, but I wasn’t sure how the ministry would work for me.

 From CHM’s website, I downloaded and read CHM’s Gold program maternity guide.
-(Editor’s note: You can find more information in the maternity guide.)
 After reading the booklet’s instructions, I was confident that I could follow its directions.
 I pulled out a colored folder and put it on top of my desk.
 I put all of my OB/GYN bills and paperwork in it to keep everything together and organized.

 At the clinic for our first appointment, I explained that I was self-pay.
 They easily set me up with a payment plan and explained that I would be charged at each appointment so that by the time I delivered at the hospital, my bill would be paid.
 It totaled $5,500.
 I paid the first installment and then submitted the prepayment agreement for my OB/GYN to CHM along with the Sharing Request Packet.
 CHM sent me a check for the full eligible amount.
 I reimbursed myself for the amount I had already paid and then paid off the remainder of the hospital bill even before Everly was born.